erintroland/erintroland.github.io/cv.md

 <small>Photo: Sign for Barangay Dibayabay.
 Aurora, Philippines.
 July 2016.
 Credit: Naniette Coleman.</small>

-<small><i>Opinions, findings, conclusions and recommendations expressed here are those of the author and do not necessarily reflect U.S. Department of Treasury or U.S. Government views.</i></small>
+<small><i>Opinions, findings, conclusions and recommendations expressed here are those of the author and do not necessarily reflect the Federal Reserve Board of Governors or the Federal Reserve System.</i></small>